Italian police arrest 'IS' suspect over 2015 Paris 2015 attacks | DW | 08.03.2021

 The suspect is also believed to have had contact with two of the extremists involved in the Paris attacks of January 2015, who attacked a Jewish supermarket and the Charlie Hebdo newsroom.

-The trial of 20 people charged over the jihadist attacks is expected to get underway in late 2021.
+The trial of 20 people charged over the jihadist attacks in November 2015 is expected to get underway in late 2021.

 rc/rt (Reuters, AFP)